 Current members of the Outreach Forum

-Argentina, Brazil, China (Pep.
-Rep. of), India, Korea (Rep. of), Mexico, Morocco, Nigeria, Russia, Saudi Arabia, Chinese Taipei, Tanzania, Thailand, Uganda, Ukraine and Zimbabwe.
+Argentina, Botswana, Brazil, China (Pep.
+Rep. of), India, Korea (Rep. of), Mexico, Morocco, Nigeria, Russia, Saudi Arabia, Chinese Taipei, Tanzania, Thailand, Uganda, Ukraine, Zambia and Zimbabwe (Observer: South Africa).

 ASEAN (representing Asia)